phillipsj/phillipsj/input/posts/hudson-bay-start-for-projects.md

 ![](/images/other-tutorials/hudson-bay-start/cake-bootstrapper.png)

-And here it is in the filesystem.
+And here it is in the file system.

 ![](/images/other-tutorials/hudson-bay-start/installed-bootstrapper.png)